leongfangyu/POSS-Solvation-Descriptors/README.md

 If this work is helpful for your research, please cite [Interaction mechanisms of POSS-based adsorbents with VOCs, CO2, CH4, and H2O: Theoretical insights and prediction method
 ](https://doi.org/10.1016/j.gce.2024.10.009).

+### Generation of solvent-specific `_result.csv` files (background)
+The solvent-specific result files (`*_result.csv`) used by `scripts/aggregate.py` were generated in a **separate preprocessing step** that is **not included in this repository**.
+These files were produced using an internal Python workflow together with an Excel file, which contains **SMD-calculated interaction energy descriptors** for individual POSS substituents and cage structures in
+**eight different solvents**.
+The generation process follows the conceptual steps below:
+1. **Quantum-chemistry-derived descriptor input**
+   `.xlsx` contains pre-tabulated electrostatic (Es) and non-electrostatic (Nes) interaction energy contributions for:
+   - individual POSS substituents
+   - POSS cage structures (T8, T10, T12)
+   across multiple solvents, obtained from SMD calculations.
+2. **Combinatorial enumeration of POSS structures**
+   For each POSS cage type (T8, T10, T12), all possible substituent combinations with repetition were enumerated to generate a large library of POSS cage–substituent compositions.
+3. **Additive free-energy estimation**
+   For each POSS composition and solvent, the solvation free energy (ΔG) was estimated using an additive descriptor model:

+   ΔG = ΣEs + ΣNes

+   where the summations run over the cage and all substituents in the POSS structure.

+5. **Per-solvent result export**
+   For each solvent, the computed POSS compositions and their corresponding energetic descriptors were written to a separate CSV file in the format: `<solvent>_result.csv` Each file contains: the full list of POSS components, the estimated ΔG value, the summed electrostatic contribution (SumEsValues), and the summed non-electrostatic contribution (SumNesValues).
+Due to the **large size of the combinatorial dataset** and the dependence on quantum-chemistry-derived input data, the generation script and raw descriptor Excel file are **not distributed in this repository**.
+Instead, the resulting `*_result.csv` files are provided separately for downstream aggregation, analysis, and validation.

 ### BibTex